withastro/docs/src/pages/en/tutorial/2-astro-pages/index.md

 ### Global Styles
 You have seen that the Astro `<style>` tag is **scoped by default**, meaning that it only affects the elements in its own file.
 But, you will probably want some styles defined globally, throughout your entire project.

 There are a few ways to do this in Astro, but in this tutorial, you will create and import a `global.css` file into each of your pages.
-This combination of stylesheet and `<style>` tag gives us the ability to control some styles site-wide, and to apply some specific styles exactly where you want them.
+This combination of stylesheet and `<style>` tag gives you the ability to control some styles site-wide, and to apply some specific styles exactly where you want them.

 1. Create a new file at the location `src/styles/global.css` (You may have to create a new folder first.)